Health of Abraham Lincoln: Multiple endocrine neoplasia type 2B

-In 2007, Dr. John Sotos proposed that Lincoln had multiple endocrine neoplasia type 2B (MEN2B).
-This hypothesis suggests Lincoln had all the major features of the disease: a marfanoid body shape, large, bumpy lips, constipation, hypotonia, a history compatible with cancer—to which Sotos ascribes the death of Lincoln's sons Eddie, Willie, and Tad, and probably his mother.
-The mole on Lincoln's right cheek, the asymmetry of his face, his large jaw, his drooping eyelid, and pseudodepression are also suggested as manifestations of MEN2B.
-MEN2B is a genetic disorder, and recently it has been demonstrated that Lincoln's biological mother, Nancy Lincoln, had many of the same unusual facial features as her son, as well as a marfanoid appearance.
+In 2007, a theory was proposed that Lincoln could have had multiple endocrine neoplasia type 2B (MEN2B).
+This hypothesis suggested that Lincoln had major features of the disease: a marfanoid body shape, large, bumpy lips, constipation, hypotonia, and a history compatible with cancer.
+The mole on Lincoln's right cheek, the asymmetry of his face, his large jaw, his drooping eyelid, and pseudodepression were also suggested as manifestations of MEN2B.
+As a familial genetic disorder, the theory holds that other family members could possibly also have had MEN2B.

-Lincoln's longevity is the principal challenge to the MEN2B hypothesis: Lincoln lived long enough to be assassinated at age 56.
-Untreated MEN2B is generally understood to result in death by the patient's mid-thirties, but there are several reported cases of MEN2B patients surviving into their 50s with no or little treatment.
-The hypothesis could be proven by DNA testing.
+Lincoln's longevity is the principal challenge to the MEN2B theory: Lincoln lived long enough to be assassinated at age 56.
+Untreated MEN2B is understood to result in death fairly young, usually by the age of 21.

 Debunked theories

 Syphilis

-Claims that Lincoln had syphilis about 1835 have been controversial.
+Claims that Lincoln had syphilis around 1835 have been controversial.
 Syphilis was a common worry among young men before the introduction of penicillin because syphilis was somewhat common in that era.
-Physicians likened the fear of syphilis, syphilophobia, to the modern fear of AIDS, which is also deadly and incurable.
+Physicians likened the fear of syphilis, syphilophobia, to the modern fear of AIDS, which was also deadly and is still incurable.

 Writing in 2003, biographer David Donald declared, "Modern physicians who have sifted the evidence agree that Lincoln never contracted the disease."
 For instance, he did not have any of the signs of tertiary syphilis.
 Physicians suggest that he had syphilophobia.